ob-julian/HTML-Optimiser/README.md

 A Python package for optimizing HTML, JS, CSS, and JSON files in a directory.

+To achieve this, the project copies the selected folder to a new "compressed" folder inside the selected directory and applies optimizations to supported file types.

+It automatically detects `.gitignore` files and skips ignored files during copying.

+Currently supported file types:
+- `.html`
+- `.js`
+- `.css`
+- `.json`

 ## Usage

 Run `main.py` to launch the folder selection and optimization process.